ashutoshmjain/gita/src/prologue.md

 ## 0.2
 ---

 Not only did `Dwaipayana` edit four Vedas, he compiled eighteen `Puranas` and also wrote the master piece `Jaya` (victory)- a historical narrative of the early age.
 History interwoven into thousands of stories meshed up like a knowledge graph.`Jaya` was later expanded into a mega-epic, [Mahabharata](https://mahabharata.shutri.com).
 With around 1.8 million words,`Mahabharata`, is the longest written poetic collection ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
-More than the size, the poetry is such that it inspired `Kalidasa` (the Shakespeare of Sanskrit).`Abhijnana Shakuntalam`, the marquee work of`Kalidasa`  is a rewrite of the plot first conceived by`Dwaipayana`.
+More than the size, the poetry is such that it inspired `Kalidasa` (the Shakespeare of Sanskrit).`Abhijnana Shakuntalam`, the marquee work of`Kalidasa`  is a rewrite of the plot first conceived by `Dwaipayana`.

 In addition to the poetic excellence,`Mahabharata` defined a new way of life - action orientation (`Karm Yoga`).
 The epic forms, the cultural basis of India - one of the oldest civilizations.
 It holds within it, center-folded, the gist of four Vedas - `Bhagvat Gita` - the first written source of the idea of `Karma`.
+Not only did it introduce `Karmyoga` to the world, it did so through an example - the poetic rigor of `Gita` in itself is an example of `Karm Yoga`.

 The question is, how did `Dwaipayana` manage to write such epics at a time when scribing , in itself, was a major challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

 ***The legend says,` Dwaipayana` invoked `Bramh` (the entirety) to seek scribing assistance***. `Bramha` (the embodiment of `Bramh`), in his infinite wisdom, pointed  him to `Siva's`[^siva] son `Ganesa`[^ganesa] (the elephant God). `Adi Parva` the first book of `Mahabharata` describes this story in all it's poetic glory.
 Translated by `Kisari Mohan Ganguly (1896)`, here is an excerpt -

 > "O divine Brahma, by me a poem hath been composed which is greatly respected.
 The mystery of the Veda, and what other subjects have been explained by me;
 >
-> - the various rituals of the Upanishadas with the Angas;
+> - the various rituals of the `Upanishadas` with the `Angas`;
 >
-> - the compilation of the Puranas and history formed by me and named after the three divisions of time, past, present, and future;
+> - the compilation of the `Puranas` and history formed by me and named after the three divisions of time, past, present, and future;
 >
 > - the determination of the nature of decay, fear, disease, existence, and non-existence, a description of creeds and of the various modes of life;
 >
-> - rule for the four castes, and the import of all the Puranas;
+> - rule for the four castes, and the import of all the `Puranas`;
 >
 > - an account of asceticism and of the duties of a religious student;
 >
 > - the dimensions of the sun and moon, the planets, constellations, and stars, together with the duration of the four ages;
 >
-> - the Rik, Sama and Yajur Vedas;
+> - the `Rik, Sama and Yajur` Vedas;
 >
-> - also the Adhyatma;
+> - also the `Adhyatma`;
 >
-> - the sciences called Nyaya (justice), Orthoephy and Treatment of diseases;
+> - the sciences called `Nyaya` (justice), Orthoephy and Treatment of diseases;
 >
-> - charity and Pasupatadharma;
+> - charity and `Pasupatadharma`;
 >
 > - birth celestial and human, for particular purposes;
 >
-> - also a description of places of pilgrimage and other holy places of rivers, mountains, forests, the ocean, of heavenly cities and the kalpas;
+> - also a description of places of pilgrimage and other holy places of rivers, mountains, forests, the ocean, of heavenly cities and the `kalpas`;
 >
 > - the art of war;
 >